StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-a-case.md

 If you already know the case number you're looking for.

 * [Option 2: Similar cases](#option-2-similar-cases)
-If you want to find one or more cases that are similar to a known case without requiring simultaneous actions.
+If you want to find one or more cases similar to a known case without needing to perform actions on them simultaneously.

 * [Option 3: Filters in the cases view](#option-3-filters-in-the-case-view)
 If you don't know the case number you're looking for or need to search for multiple cases to perform actions on them simultaneously.